janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 make a configuration change, being sure that the server configuration has not changed since the client last inspected it.

+By supplying the latest entity-tag or timestamp values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any changes have occurred at the server that the client is not yet aware of.

-Even if a client is constantly connected to a device, and even possibly receiving notification when a server device's configuration changes, there is always a possibility that a change is introduced by another party in the time window between when the client last received an update about the server's configuration until the server executes a configuration change request.
+Even if a client is constantly connected to a device, and even possibly receiving notifications when a server device's configuration changes, there is always a possibility that a change is introduced by another party in the time window between when the client last received an update about the server's configuration until the server executes a configuration change request.

-By introducing conditional transactions, this race condition can be eliminated efficiently.
+By leveraging conditional transactions, this race condition can be eliminated efficiently.
 If the client provides the transaction-id it expects the device to have as part of it's configuration change request, and the device guarantees to only execute the request in case